gocai/Projects/README.md

     corresponding slot
   * green: the corresponding letter appears in the secret word, in that slot.
 To execute the code, in a terminal input the following :

+./hw6

+This will start the Wordle game listed above.
+Enjoy!